 AKG has a rich history in terms of monitoring headphones, and its K7 series has been responsible for several industry legends.
 Among them are the 65th-anniversary AKG K702 reference headphones, upon which the Limited Edition K7XX—being reviewed here—are based.
 These come in an all-black version, or all-black with red highlights and both include a few tweaks to the K702 formula to make them more than just the same headphones in a new dress.
 The K7XX has been around for several years now, and have appeared exclusively on Drop a number of times.
 So, they’re clearly in demand, but are they any good?

-Editor’s note: This post was updated on November 18 2019, to include links to alternative options, helpful information, and a new section for who should buy these more in line with our newer review format.
+Editor’s note: This post was updated on December 26th 2019, to include links to alternative options and helpful information.

 Who are these for?